Are You Afraid of the Dark?: Online distribution

 In September 2016, all seven seasons of the first two series were made available for free on YouTube for non-United States viewers.
 On November 6, 2017, Season one was released for free on Canada Media Fund's Encore+ YouTube channel.
 As of 2021, Are You Afraid of the Dark? is available on Paramount+.
 However, there are some missing episodes: "Tale of the Super Specs", "Tale of the Dark Dragon", "Tale of the Midnight Ride", "Tale of the Dream Girl", "Tale of Quicksilver", "Tale of the Long Ago Locket", "Tale of the Fire Ghost", "Tale of the Closet Keepers", "Tale of the Unfinished Painting", "Tale of the Chameleons", "Tale of C7", and the revival seasons six and seven.

-On March 28, 2024, series 8–10 were removed from Paramount+.
+On March 28, 2024, the revival series was removed from Paramount+ as part of a "strategic decision to focus on content with mass global appeal".

 Reboot

 On February 14, 2019, it was announced that the series itself would be revived for a miniseries to air in October 2019.
 On June 10, 2019, the cast for the miniseries was announced with Sam Ashe Arnold as Gavin, Miya Cech as Akiko, Tamara Smart as Louise, Jeremy Ray Taylor as Graham, and Lyliana Wray as Rachel as the new Midnight Society and Rafael Casal as the Carnival of Doom's ringmaster, Mr. Tophat.
 The miniseries aired on Fridays, October 11, 18, and 25, 2019, and was a ratings success.
 Brandon Routh guest starred in part two.

 On February 19, 2020, it was renewed for a second season, titled Are You Afraid of the Dark?: Curse of the Shadows.
 On October 29, 2020, the cast for the second season was announced with Bryce Gheisar, Arjun Athalye, Beatrice Kitsos, Malia Baker, Dominic Mariche and Parker Queenan as the new Midnight Society.
 The second season premiered on February 12, 2021.

 On March 24, 2022, the series was renewed for a third season, subtitled Ghost Island.
 Telci Huynh, Conor Sherry, Luca Padovan, Dior Goodjohn and Chance Hurstfield joined the cast as new members of the Midnight Society, while Julian Curtis joined the cast as a hotel manager.
 The third season premiered on July 30, 2022.